Rupa Rege Nitsure: Time ripe for RBI to frontload rate cuts

-too has fallen significantly on crashing prices of food grains & perishables and moderation in core inflation as a result of the negative demand shock.
-It is certain now that CPI prints will remain benign until March, 2017 and CPI will undershoot the RBI’s target of 5%.

-On the fiscal front, Union Budget for 2017-18 was more conservative than expected and has acted more in favour of “fiscal prudence” by setting fiscal deficit target at 3.2%, a modest deviation from the roadmap’s 3% but much lower than expected.
-The government’s net borrowings are also pegged at Rs 3.48 lakh crore- lower than the previous year, though this accounts for Rs 75,000 crore in buybacks.
-This is one grey area for the fixed income investors, as they have no clue today as to when these buy-backs will happen and when is the maturity.
-Another area of concern is the largeness of revenues expected from the small savings schemes.
-However, we must remember that government has not accounted for any revenue from the new income declaration scheme, which could be substantial.
-This to some extent may help the government compensate for the possible loss of revenues from the small savings schemes.
+On the fiscal front, the Union Budget for 2017-18 was more conservative than expected and has acted more in favour of fiscal prudence by setting fiscal deficit target at 3.2 per cent of gross domestic product, a modest deviation from the road map’s three per cent but much lower than expected.
+The government’s net borrowings are also pegged at Rs 3.48 lakh crore — lower than the previous year, though this accounts for Rs 75,000 crore in buy-backs.
+This is one grey area for fixed income investors, as they have no clue as to when these buybacks will happen and when is the maturity.
+Another area of concern is the revenue expected from the small savings schemes.
+However, we must remember the government has not accounted for any revenue from the new income declaration scheme, which could be substantial.
+This, to some extent, could help the compensate for the possible loss of revenue from small savings.

 Against the domestic backdrop of weakened economic growth momentum, benign CPI inflation

-and the Budget’s commitment to fiscal prudence, there is a very high chance that RBI
+and the Budget’s commitment to fiscal prudence, there is a high chance that the Reserve Bank of India may cut policy rates more aggressively on February 8.
+While RBI

-may weigh local factors against three emerging global risks – rising Fed rates, changed direction of global crude oil prices and improved expectations of global outlook, in our opinion, it will attach higher weights to local factors than global ones, given the severity of domestic growth slowdown.
-Banks have already cut MCLRs after the Prime Minister’s speech on December 31st.
-While “transmission” has happened through the credit segments, it has not happened through the corporate bond market to the same extent.
-The costs of borrowings on long tenor instruments still remain very high.
-Moreover, it is in the interest of the government to push the bond yields down, as they would like to borrow long at a decent rate in 2017-18.
+might weigh local factors against three emerging global risks — rising US Federal Reserve rates, changed direction of global crude oil prices and improved expectations of global outlook — in our opinion, it will attach higher weights to local factors than global ones, given the severity of domestic growth slowdown.
+Banks have already cut MCLRs after the Prime Minister’s speech on December 31.
+While ‘transmission’ has happened through the credit segments, it has not happened through the corporate bond market to the same extent.
+The costs of borrowings on long-tenor instruments still remain very high.
+Moreover, it is in the interest of the government to push bond yields down, as they would like to borrow long at a decent rate in 2017-18.

-Both the government and private corporate sector will benefit if yields fall decently in the bond markets and this may happen only if the RBI
+Both the government and the private corporate sector will benefit if yields fall decently in the bond markets, and this may happen only if the RBI

-cuts repo rate by 50 bps in February by frontloading the policy rate cuts.
+cuts the repo rate by 50 basis point in February by front-loading the policy rate cuts.
 This is like a last chance for the central monetary authority.
 Going forward, it will be difficult for RBI

 to cut rates aggressively, once the uncertainty related to next year’s monsoon sets in and global risks start acting as the limiting factors.